 Disclaimer: This blog today is to give you an idea of what goes into a low-mold diet and to hopefully make it easier for you.
-For a personalized program that works around all your food limitations ( a side effect of mold toxicity) and lifestyle, please contact me for a consult.
+For a program that works around all your food limitations ( a side effect of mold toxicity) and lifestyle, please check out my low-mold program or contact me for a consult.

 Low-Mold Diet Made Simpler